This book provides a short history of the Headship doctrine, and it’s influence on Adventism today.

 This commitment to individual study and individual conviction has often placed church teachings and practices in tension with established churches and with the values of the wider culture.
 It has also resulted in Adventist members and leaders differing sharply from each other on a variety of topics, from the nature of Christ to the sequence of end time events.

 And there was another powerful filter.
-Many Christians in the 19th century, citing Paul’s counsels that women were to be silent in church and not teach men, did not become Seventh-day Adventists because the church accepted and valued the ministry of women in ways that were out of harmony with American culture and popular religion.
+Many Christians in the 19th century, citing Paul’s counsels that women were to be silent in church and not teach men, did not become Seventh-day Adventists.
+This was because the church accepted and valued the ministry of women in ways that were out of harmony with American culture and popular religion.
 This was especially evident in the preaching, teaching and general leadership role of Ellen White, co-founder of the church.

 Where you can get the book!